Postgraduate masters loans

 Repeat years of study will generally not be funded (even where a previous postgraduate course was not completed, or less than the maximum loan amount was requested).
 A repeat year will only be funded where there is proof of compelling personal reasons for repeating an academic year.

-Applications for the postgraduate loan are now open for courses that started in September 2017.
 You can apply up to 9 months after the first day of your course.
 If you are studying for 2 or more years you can apply up to 9 months after the first day of the second academic year of your course.

 Postgraduate loans will be available to UK Nationals (and individuals with settled status in the UK) who have been ordinarily resident in the UK and Islands for three years on the first day of the first academic year of your course.
 You must have been most recently resident in England, and must not have moved there from elsewhere in the UK and Islands solely for the purpose of education.
 Temporary absences from your home address, such as for education or travelling, will not prevent you being eligible for a Postgraduate Loan.